Lough Boora Parklands

 Tales of the Shannon River emerge from the mists of Gaelic myth and legend.
 Irelands largest river enthrals enthusiasts of angling, sailing, rowing, fishing and caters just as well to those who simply want to relax lazily on its banks.
 Wild fish thrive in our sparkling waters.
 Spring salmon and trout attract anglers to our rivers, while pike, bream and perch can be fished in our lakes.
 The angler has many waterways to choose from with fish in abundance in the Shannon and Grand Canal, while Offaly is criss-crossed with smaller rivers including the River Brosna, the Silver River, Gageborough, yellow river and the Camcor.

 Take a spin to Pallas Karting.
 Here you can be in the driving seat, jostling for pole position in one of the fastest and most exhilarating sports in Ireland today on Europe’s largest Karting Centre.
-At Pallas Karting you can experience the thrill of real motor racing first hand at our kart circuits.
-Whatever the weather, Pallas Karting has the green light for an action packed non-stop race programme for everyone.
+At Pallas Karting you can experience the thrill of real motor racing firsthand at our kart circuits.
+Whatever the weather, Pallas Karting has the green light for an action-packed non-stop race programme for everyone.
 For more information click here.

-Exerience one of the most exhilarating sports in the heart of Offaly.
+Experience one of the most exhilarating sports in the heart of Offaly.
 The Irish parachute club and skydiving centre offers something for all types of thrill seekers from tandem jumps at 13,000ft, accelerated free fall courses to charity jumps.
 Individuals and groups can be catered for, so why not take a parachute and jump!!!!
 For more information click here

 Midlands rifle and pistole club and National Rifle Association of Ireland is based in Leabeg, Blueball-just a short drive from the hotel.